-‘The Bold Type’ is a faux-feminist fail: Watch these female-led YA shows instead
+Love ‘The Bold Type’?
+Watch these other feminist YA shows

-The Bold Type is the most egregious and cynical showcase of faux feminism we’ve seen on TV for a while.
-It’s also the sort of bullshit that shouldn’t have any place in a young adult show anymore, especially when there are so many other terrific young adult shows making legit feminist statements in their narratives while featuring strong, complex female characters.
+If The Bold Type has whetted your appetite for seeing more strong young women on screen, there are so many other terrific young adult shows making legit feminist statements in their narratives while featuring strong, complex female characters.

-Here are nine young adult shows currently on the air featuring female characters way bolder and better than The Bold Type.
+Here are nine shows currently on the air featuring female characters you’ll want to stream after you devour this season of The Bold Type.

 The Netflix Originals show has three incredibly strong black female characters at the heart of it – Samantha (Logan Browning), Coco (Antoinette Robertson), and Joelle (Ashley Blaine Featherson) – but they’re more just the archetypal “strong black woman” we sometimes see on TV.
 Though they’re all undeniably dynamic and tough in their own way, all three also depicted as being vulnerable with the show exploring the true complexity and cost of maintaining strength and resilience.

 The journey that we see Henry (Maddie Hasson) go on in the new YouTube Originals series is a challenging one as she develops strange new powers after being sexually assaulted by a classmate.
 She’s subsequently vulnerable yet strong following the experience, and is scared but driven to fight back and harness her power.